Resumes have one humble but important job: to open a door and get you an interview.

 Your after-graduation resume should be different from your coop resume.

-It should target specific jobs and summarize past job accomplishments and results with both qualitative and quantitative statements.
+It should target specific jobs and summarize specific positions and summarize relevant past accomplishments and results with both qualitative and quantitative statements.

 Additional Sample Resumes